 Dietary supplements and fortified foods contain folic acid, as it’s very stable.
 Folic acid withstands higher levels of heat and light.
 So, when we boil fortified pasta, folic acid isn’t destroyed.

-Health benefits of folic acid (or folate or vitamin B9)
+Health benefits of folic acid

 First, it’s necessary for the synthesis of new cells, helps form DNA and RNA, and it’s involved in protein metabolism.
 Thus, folate is vital during periods of rapid growth, such as during pregnancy.